acforrester/HMDA.Historical/README.md

 # Historical Data from the Home Mortgage Disclosure Act (HMDA)

+This repository aims to provide historical mortgage lending data pursuant to the Home Mortgage Disclosure Act (HMDA, [12 USC &sect; 29](https://www.law.cornell.edu/uscode/text/12/chapter-29)).

+These data are provided *as-is* [here](https://doi.org/10.3886/E151921V1) in order to further discussion in U.S. housing policy and the economics literature.

+Data on American housing are as important as ever in current public policy debates.
+My goal is to advance these debates by making historical data accessible and wide open for researchers.

+If these data are helpful to you or if you notice any errors, please drop me a line.
+As the great people at IPUMS decry: use it for good!

 ## Data Description

 The data provided are a lightly cleaned copy of the HMDA data spanning (for now) 1981-2006.
 It is important to note that HMDA reporting and data release standards over this time period changed substantially.
 In addition, the geographies represented and financial institutions reporting changed as well.
 It is important to take these changes into consideration in any analysis of the HMDA data over time.
 Given these caveats, my objective is to provide these the HMDA data in an easily accessible, machine-readable format (pipe `|` delimited).

-Data on American housing are as important as ever in current public policy debates.
-My goal is to advance these debates by making historical data accessible and wide open for researchers.

-If these data are helpful to you or if you notice any errors, please drop me a line.
-As the great people at IPUMS decry: use it for good!

-Table 1.
+#### Table 1.
 Data Availability by Reporting Year
 | Reporting Year | Tabular | LAR | Panel | Transmittal Sheet | Lowest Unit |
 | :------------- | :------ | :-- | :---- | :---------------- | :---------- |
 | 1981  | X |   |   |   | Tract    |